Issues and Challenges

 Prioritizing Fish Passage

 The region continues to make removing barriers to fish passage a priority.
-Many dams and culverts block fish passage in the Pend Oreille River and its tributaries.
-The Kalispel Tribe of Indians and U.S. Forest Service continue to prioritize culvert removals within the Leclerc Creek watershed.
+Many dams and culverts (pipes and other structures that carry streams under roads) block fish passage in the Pend Oreille River and its tributaries.
+The Kalispel Tribe of Indians and U.S. Forest Service continue to prioritize culvert removals in the LeClerc Creek watershed.

 In addition, the water in many streams is often too warm and doesn’t have enough dissolved oxygen to support salmon.
 And there are too few areas of suitable or accessible habitat.